 However, though the artist is an isolated figure, Stephen's ultimate goal is to give a voice to the very community that he is leaving.
 In the last few lines of the novel, Stephen expresses his desire to “forge in the smithy of my soul the uncreated conscience of my race.”
 He recognizes that his community will always be a part of him, as it has created and shaped his identity.
 When he creatively expresses his own ideas, he will also convey the voice of his entire community.
 Even as Stephen turns his back on the traditional forms of participation and membership in a community, he envisions his writing as a service to the community.

 Despite his desire to steer clear of politics, Stephen constantly ponders Ireland’s place in the world.
 He concludes that the Irish have always been a subservient people, allowing outsiders to control them.
 In his conversation with the dean of studies at the university, he realizes that even the language of the Irish people really belongs to the English.
 Stephen's perception of Ireland’s subservience has two effects on his development as an artist.
 First, it makes him determined to escape the bonds that his Irish ancestors have accepted.
 As we see in his conversation with Davin, Stephen feels an anxious need to emerge from his Irish heritage as his own person, free from the shackles that have traditionally confined his country: "Do you fancy I am going to pay in my own life and person debts they made?"
 Second, Stephen's perception makes him determined to use his art to reclaim autonomy for Ireland.
 Using the borrowed language of English, he plans to write in a style that will be both autonomous from England and true to the Irish people.

-More main ideas from A Portrait of the Artist as a Young Man
+Ace your assignments with our guide to A Portrait of the Artist as a Young Man!